shib1111111/MovieMaven/README.md

 # MovieMaven

-This app is a movie details search engine built using Python and Streamlit.
-It allows users to enter a movie title and retrieve information such as the movie's rating, year, plot, top 10 cast members, and top 5 recommendations.
-The app uses the IMDb module to search for and retrieve movie details, and it displays the results in a visually appealing format using Streamlit's built-in layout functions and custom CSS styling. the link for this app to host or use is https://shib1111111-moviemaven-app-ezbhuv.streamlit.app/
+This is a Streamlit app called "MovieMaven" that allows users to search for a movie by its title and displays various details about the movie, such as its rating, genres, plot, directors, cast, writers, production companies, box office gross, budget, and recommendations.
+The app uses the IMDbPy library to search for movies and retrieve their details.
+It also includes custom CSS to style the user interface.
+The app is intended to provide movie enthusiasts with an easy way to explore information about movies they are interested in.

+the link for this app to host or use is https://shib1111111-moviemaven-app-ezbhuv.streamlit.app/